feet in bed image

 Fully Alive - Family Life Education, as it is represented in Fully Alive, is intended to pass on a distinctively Catholic view of human life, sexuality, marriage, and family.
 Its goal is to complement the efforts of families and to support what parents are doing at home.
 The entire program, from Grades 1 through Grade 8 is designed to encourage children to become the people God wants them to be -- to be fully alive.

-Developmental assets - In 1990, Search Institute released a framework of Developmental Assets, which identifies a set of skills, experiences, relationships, and behaviors that enable young people to develop into successful and contributing adults.
+Developmental assets - In 1990, Search Institute released a framework of Developmental Assets, which identifies a set of skills, experiences, relationships, and behaviours that enable young people to develop into successful and contributing adults.

 Lions Quest - Canadian site that addresses and provides resources related to developmental assets.

-Best Start is a resource center for maternal newborn and early child development.
+Best Start is a resource center for maternal newborn and early child development

 Kids Health in the Classroom